vera-alamar/r-project-student-lifestyle-analysis-basicviz/README.md

 # R Project - Student Lifestyle Dataset Analysis

 The data analyzed in this project contains different aspects of student lifestyle from 2000 students.
 The data set used was sourced from Kaggle.
+This is the initial R project for this data set, focusing only on basic visualization and analysis.
+Future updates will include statistical analysis, modelling, and predictive analytics.

 ---